Proxalin (Naproxen, Acetaminophen)

 Quantity per package: 16 tablets per pack

-Proxalin (Naproxen, Acetaminophen) is a nonsteroidal anti-inflammatory drug (NSAID) that works by reducing inflammation and pain in the body.
+Proxalin is classified as a nonsteroidal anti-inflammatory drug (NSAID) that contains both Naproxen and Acetaminophen and works by reducing inflammation and pain in the body.
 The drug is used in arthritis, ankylosing spondylitis, tendinitis, bursitis, gout, or menstrual cramps.
+The dual action of Naproxen and Acetaminophen helps in reducing inflammation and providing analgesic relief, making it effective for these conditions.

 Indications